plan2net/sierrha/README.md

 Shows content from a page or external URL.

-If the resource is unavailable or the content is empty, a message in the standard TYPO3 error layout is shown.
+If the resource is unavailable or the content is empty a message in the standard TYPO3 error layout is shown.

-When the requested URL denotes a web resource (eg a CSS file) only a small response is sent to save bandwidth ("Regular expression for resource file extensions", see [Extension Manager Configuration][em]).
+When the requested URL denotes a web resource (eg .css) only a small response is sent to save bandwidth ("Regular expression for resource file extensions", see [Extension Manager Configuration][em]).

 The file extensions to be treated by default as web resources: